Ivana-/labyrinth-cljs/README.md

 ![Image](https://github.com/user-attachments/assets/f84ecc1d-b39d-4b1a-8643-4909ec746241 "Screenshot")

-To run the game, you must first run the interpreter (java version 11 or higher): java -jar Liscript.jar

-The interpreter window opens, when opened, the standard language library (standard_library.liscript file) automatically loads into it.
-To start the game, click the leftmost "Open" button and select the Labyrinth.liscript file in the Demo folder.
-Or click righter one with the same pic to see the code in editor pane and then click "Run code" blue button.

 Changes from previous version:

 - moves animation when map is shown, to clarify the game behaviour for not experienced users.